fullstorydev/android-shoppe-demo/README.md

 Now that you've used the app, you have a session in FullStory.
 Head on over to FullStory [https://app.fullstory.com/login](https://app.fullstory.com/login).

 Make sure you background or kill your app.
 This ensures that FullStory receives a signal in order to start processing your session.
-The may take few minutes.
+This may take few minutes.

 Then you can find your session by going to the mobile segment in FullStory, or build your own segment/search.